A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

-We identified the number of surveyed studies that are collected and used for each research theme according to mobile usage and sensor data categories as depicted in Figure \ref{fig:numberofstudies}.
-The highest amount of data categories was observed for app usage patterns (50 studies), and the least amount data categories for device setting (one study).
-The following types of data are collected and used in more than 15 of the 97 surveyed studies: app usage patterns (50 studies), type of interaction (46 studies), target of interaction (41 studies), motion (24 studies), notifications.
-(24 studies), device screen stats (21 studies), GPS (20 studies), UI changed (18 studies), and network information (17 studies).
+The number of studies that collected and used mobile usage and sensor data was identified for each research purpose as depicted in Figure \ref{fig:numberofstudies}.
+The frequently used data types were app usage patterns (49 studies), type of interaction (45 studies), the target of interaction (41 studies), motion (24 studies), notifications.
+(24 studies), device screen stats (21 studies), GPS (20 studies), UI changed (17 studies), and network information (17 studies).

-As shown in Figure \ref{fig:numberofstudies}, we derive the proportions of how data are used differently depending on the research themes.
-In case of the UP and NT research theme, almost all data types were used in at least more than one surveyed study.
-In the case of UP, app usage patterns data among all data types were used in a total of 20 number of studies, and were used more than twice as much as the second most used data which is type of interaction data.
-Because of the 22 studies using the US API, nine of them belong to the UP research theme, and five of them only collected app usage pattern data.
-In addition, the device screen states, GPS, and network information data were also widely used after app usage pattern data and type of interaction data with eight, eight, and seven, respectively.
-Accordingly, it can be seen that in the case of surveyed studies belonging to the UP research theme, context and system sensing data were also widely used with interaction sensing data.
-In the case of a total of 18 surveyed studies corresponding to the NT research theme, all data types except device setting data were used in more than one study.
-The most used data was notification data, which was used in a total of 18 studies.
-In addition, motion, device screen status, app usage patterns, device sound states, GPS, types of interaction, network information data were used in the order of 13, 10, 10, nine, eight, seven, and seven respectively.
-Therefore, we can infer that NT research theme also used various types of data in surveyed studies.
+Figure \ref{fig:numberofstudies} illustrates how data are used differently depending on the themes.
+In UP and NP themes, all data types were used in at least more than one surveyed study.
+In the UP theme, app usage pattern data was the most used of all data types, with 20 studies, and more than doubled the second most used data type, the interaction data type.
+Because of the 22 studies using the US API, nine of them were in the UP theme, and five of them only collected app usage pattern data.
+In addition, the device screen states, GPS, and network information data were widely used after app usage pattern data and type of interaction data with eight, eight, and seven, respectively.
+Accordingly, the researchers can infer that context and system sensing data were also widely used with interaction sensing data in the UP theme.
+In the NT's 18 surveyed studies, all data types except device setting data were used in more than one study.
+The most used data was notification data,used in 18 studies.
+Besides, motion, device screen status, app usage patterns, device sound states, GPS, types of interaction, network information data were frequently used.